Kevin Harvick

-Kevin Michael Harvick (born December 8, 1975) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 4 Ford Mustang for Stewart-Haas Racing.
+Kevin Michael Harvick (born December 8, 1975) is an American semi-retired professional stock car racing driver and commentator for NASCAR on Fox.

-Harvick is the 2014 Cup Series champion, as well as the 2001 and 2006 Xfinity Series champion, and 2007 Daytona 500 winner.
+He last competed full-time in the NASCAR Cup Series, driving the No. 4 Ford Mustang GT for Stewart–Haas Racing.
+Harvick won the Cup Series championship in 2014 as well as the 2001 and 2006 Xfinity Series championships, and the 2007 Daytona 500.
 Harvick holds the all-time record for Cup Series wins at Phoenix Raceway with nine wins.
-Harvick's 121 combined national series wins currently rank him third all-time in NASCAR history, behind Richard Petty and Kyle Busch, respectively, while his 60 Cup wins are tied for ninth in series history.
-He is the longest-tenured active driver in the Cup Series.
-He began his NASCAR career in 1992, is the third of only six drivers that have won a championship in both the Cup Series and the Xfinity Series, and the fifth of only 36 drivers to win a race in each of NASCAR's three national series.
+Harvick's 121 combined national series wins currently rank him third all-time in NASCAR history, behind Richard Petty and Kyle Busch, respectively, while his 60 Cup wins are tenth in series history.
+Harvick began his NASCAR career in 1992.
+He is the third of only six drivers to have won a championship in both the Cup Series and the Xfinity Series, and the fifth of 36 drivers to have won a race in each of NASCAR's three national series.
+Harvick has worked as a broadcaster off-and-on for NASCAR on FOX since 2015, calling Xfinity Series races.
+Since retiring from NASCAR Cup Series competition, Harvick is signed to call Cup Series races for Fox starting in 2024.

-Harvick is the former owner of Kevin Harvick Incorporated, a race team that fielded cars in the Xfinity Series from 2004 to 2011 and the Truck Series between 2001 and 2011.
-In the media, he has sometimes been nicknamed "The Closer" and "Happy Harvick".
+Harvick is the owner of Kevin Harvick Incorporated, a race team that fielded cars in the Xfinity Series from 2004 to 2011 and the Truck Series between 2001 and 2011.
+The team's No. 29 late model is driven part-time in the CARS Tour by Harvick himself, alongside the No. 62 late model, which is driven full-time by Harvick's son Keelan Harvick.
+In the media, he has sometimes been nicknamed "the Closer" and "Happy Harvick."